Why Do I Compare Myself to Others

 Many people begin to feel like they are not enough, even when nothing is actually “wrong.”

-If this feels familiar, it often connects to the same pattern behind:
+If this feels familiar, it often connects to deeper patterns of self-worth and self-trust:

 👉 Why do I never feel good enough?